bcermak/FitnessTracker/README.md

 <p>Project Lead: Brandon Cermak</P>

 ## User Story ##
-Users wants to be able to track their workouts.
-Users need an app that will create, display, and update their most recent workout.
-If the user is already working out, they will then be able to add excercises.
-If they are starting a new workout, they will then be able to update their 'current workout'.
+As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

 ## Technologies Used ##
 * MongoDB